datanav/docs/configuration.rst

 entities.
 Both operations resets the circuit breaker so that pipe can run again.

-Compaction will not be performed on a datasets with a tripped circuit breaker.
+Compaction will not be performed on datasets with a tripped circuit breaker.
 It is also not possible to repost entities to these datasets.

 You can rollback or commit the circuit breaker on the dataset page in